Behrend's function is not constant on $\mathrm{Hilb}^n(\mathbb{A}^3)$: Introduction

 \section{Introduction}

 The Behrend function $\nu_X$ of a scheme $X$ of finite type over $\CC$ is a constructible function introduced in the seminal paper \cite{Behrend__function}.
 It plays a central role in Donaldson--Thomas theory: if $X$ is proper and admits a symmetric perfect obstruction theory, then the degree of the virtual cycle $[X]^{\mathrm{vir}}$ equals the $\nu_X$-weighted Euler characteristic of $X$.
-It is conjectured that $\nu_{\Hilb^n(\mathbb{A}^3)}$ is constant, equal to $(-1)^n$, see \cite[Conj.~A]{Ricolfi_notes}, \cite[Problem~XXVI]{Jelisiejew__open_problems}, although the conjecture is older than these references.
-This would imply that $\Hilb^n(\mathbb{A}^3)$ is generically reduced, as explained in~\cite{Ricolfi_notes}.
+It has been conjectured that $\nu_{\Hilb^n(\mathbb{A}^3)}$ is constant, equal to $(-1)^n$, see \cite[Conj.~A]{Ricolfi_notes}, \cite[Problem~XXVI]{Jelisiejew__open_problems}, although the conjecture is older than these references.
+A reason for this expectation is the fact that the value of the Behrend function is indeed $(-1)^n$ on all smooth points of the smoothable component and on all monomial ideals of $\Hilb^n(\mathbb{A}^3)$ \cite{MNOP}.
+Constancy would imply that $\Hilb^n(\mathbb{A}^3)$ is generically reduced, as explained in~\cite{Ricolfi_notes}, which would solve a major open problem \cite{Fog68, Ame10}.
 The Behrend function is notoriously difficult to compute.
 For $X$ zero-dimensional, an algebraic method was developed by Graffeo--Ricolfi~\cite{Graffeo_Ricolfi}.
 In general, a powerful localization method was introduced by Behrend-Fantechi:

 \begin{theorem}[{\cite[Thm.~3.4]{Behrend__Fantechi}}] Let $X$ be an affine $\mathbb{C}^*$-scheme with an isolated fixed point $P$.
 Assume that $X$ admits an equivariant symmetric obstruction theory.
 Then $\nu_X(P) = (-1)^{\dim_{\CC} T_X|_P}$. \end{theorem} The assumption that $X$ is affine can be removed by using (a very special case of)~\cite[Thm.~4.4]{AHR}.
 In our applications $X$ embeds into a smooth variety, so one can use~\cite{Sumihiro} instead.